varabyte/kotter/README.md

 If you do not set the `targetWidth` at all, then all star-sized columns will shrink to size 1.

-#### Column builder
+#### Building column specifications

-Earlier, we used `Cols(6, 6)`, a convenience constructor that accepted only integer values indicating fixed widths.
+Earlier, we used `Cols(6, 6)`, a convenience constructor that accepts only integer values indicating fixed column widths.
 But for more control, you can construct the `Cols` class using a builder block:

 ```kotlin
 grid(Cols { fit(); fixed(10); star() }, targetWidth = 80) {